eslint/eslint/docs/maintainer-guide/issues.md

     * **Breaking Changes:** if you suspect or can verify that a change would be breaking, label it as "Breaking".
     * **Duplicates:** if you can verify the issue is a duplicate, add a comment mentioning the duplicate issue (such as, "Duplicate of #1234") and close the issue.
 1. Regardless of the above, always leave a comment.
 Don't just add labels, engage with the person who opened the issue by asking a question (request more information if necessary) or stating your opinion of the issue.
 If it's a verified bug, ask if the user would like to submit a pull request.
-1. If an RFC is required, move the issue to the "Waiting for RFC" column and comment on the issue that an RFC is needed.
+1. If the issue has been accepted and an RFC is required as the next step, move the issue to the "Waiting for RFC" column and comment on the issue that an RFC is needed.

 **Note:** "Good first issue" issues are intended to help new contributors feel welcome and empowered to make a contribution to ESLint.
 To ensure that new contributors are given a chance to work on these issues, issues labeled "good first issue" must be open for 30 days *from the day the issue was labeled* before a team member is permitted to work on them.